Chase Sapphire Preferred Card: Get The Most Value For Your Travel Rewards

 It's the Rewards That Count

-The current limited time sign up bonus is 50,000 points after spending $4,000 within the first three months of opening an account and $0 annual fee for the first year ($95 thereafter).
-Those 50,000 points can be transferred to 50,000 miles or points with their partner airlines or hotel chains.
-And if I don't want hunt for elusive airline awards, I can just use my points to book travel directly through Chase's online portal and get 1.25 cents worth of travel for each point I spend.
+The current sign up bonus is 50,000 points after spending $4,000 within the first three months of opening an account, plus 5,000 miles if you add an authorized user within the first three months of account opening.
+These bonus points can be transferred to miles or points with their partner airlines or hotel chains.
+And if I don't want to hunt for elusive airline awards, I can just use my points to book travel directly through Chase's online portal and get 1.25 cents worth of travel for each point I spend.
 That means that the 50,000 point sign up bonus is actually worth $625 in travel rewards.

 The Real Value of Sapphire Is Points Transfers

 Frankly, it's the points transfer option that I use most, as I find far more value in each point than the 1.25 cents I get from booking travel directly through Chase.
 While other travel rewards credit cards allow points transfer, many do not offer a 1:1 transfer rate.
-50,000 Chase Ultimate Rewards points equal 50,000 partner miles or points!
+The bonus of 50,000 Chase Ultimate Rewards points equal 50,000 partner miles or points with partners including Southwest Airlines, British Airways, United Airlines and more.
+You do have the option to also redeem your points for cash, travel, gift cards, and merchandise.

 Hotel Point Transfers